MicrosoftDocs/data-api-builder-docs/data-api-builder/authorization.md

 - Which fields are accessible for a particular action.
 - Additional restrictions on the results returned by a request.

-The syntax for defining permissions is described in the [runtime config article](./configuration-file.md#permissions).
+The syntax for defining permissions is described in the [runtime configuration article](./configuration-file.md#permissions).

 > [!IMPORTANT]
 > There may be multiple roles defined within a single entity's permissions configuration.
 However, a request is only evaluated in the context of a single role: